AlgebraLoveme/AlgebraLoveme.github.io/_posts/2019-09-23-How_to_find_poisson_from_numerous_bottles.md

   <a href="{{ '/assets/files/poison-bottle-binary-v2.png' | relative_url }}">
     <img src="{{ '/assets/files/poison-bottle-binary-v2.png' | relative_url }}" alt="A three-stage infographic.
 Bottle 10 is encoded as 1010, so mice 1 and 3 receive its sample while mice 2 and 4 do not.
 The outcome dies, lives, dies, lives produces 1010 and identifies bottle 10.">
   </a>
-  <figcaption>Bottle $10$ has code $1010$.
-The same four-bit pattern determines which mice sample it and, if it is poisoned, which mice die.</figcaption>
 </figure>

 ## Why three mice are not enough